jloleysens/jloleysens.github.io/content/blog/code/errors/index.md

 lower level instructions.
 We have created and _layered_ concepts over _patterns_ which has lead to an onion-like model of layers upon layers.
 This pattern itself is called _abstraction_ and is a very powerful idea in Computer Science.
 Travelling up from the lowest layer of the onion we arrive at the text we read and write.
 Let's call this the _text representation_ of our program.
-It is one description of the program, and it happens to the be one that programmers interact with the most, so also where our creative problem solving efforts are implemented for the problem we are (hopefully) solving.
+It is one description of the program, and it happens to be the one that programmers interact with most, so also where our creative problem solving efforts are implemented for the problem we are (hopefully) solving.

 Where does this leave errors?
 Sometimes wedged between the edges of the layers of abstraction -- a message